JasperHof/JasperHof.github.io/_docs/performance.md

 <img title="Simulation study - power" alt="Simulation study power" src="/assets/img/power.png" style="display: block; margin: 0 auto; width: 400px">

 For the quantitative phenotypes, LDAK-KVIK and BOLT-LMM are the two most powerful MMAA tools, ahead of REGENIE and GCTA-LOCO, while fastGWA generally has lowest power.
-For the binary phenotypes, the three MMAA tools often have very similar power.
+For the binary phenotypes, the three MMAA tools have similar power.